-My name is Nienke van der Marel and since November 2017 I am an NRC research fellow at the NRC Herzberg Institute for Astrophysics in Victoria BC.
+My name is Nienke van der Marel and from October 2019 I will work as a Banting fellow at the Department of Physics and Astronomy at the University of Victoria (BC, Canada).
+Currently I am an NRC research fellow at the NRC Herzberg Institute for Astrophysics.
 My research focuses on planet formation in protoplanetary disks.
 Before Victoria, I worked as a Beatrice Watson Parrent Fellow at the Institute for Astronomy at the University of Hawaii in Honolulu.

 I work with submillimeter interferometry data from ALMA, SMA and VLA.
 I analyze both molecular line and continuum data through physical-chemical modeling with e.g. RADMC-3D and DALI.
 I am also involved in various project on direct imaging of exoplanets, with Keck and Subaru on Mauna Kea.